colts70/The-Sematic-Stack/README.md

 HESS / DFH lets you tell them what your *domain* means — before guessing starts.**

+The "Witness" System: Because the 5 anchors must be hosted on independent domains, the AI acts like a detective.
+It checks Anchor A, B, C, D, and E. If all five say, "Yes, this main site owns this topic," the AI has five independent witnesses.

 If you have questions, confusion, or concerns, copy-paste this spec into an AI chat and ask away.
 The repetition is deliberate and exists to help you “click” the model quickly, not to add complexity.

 What SLPI / HESS Actually Fixes: